John Campbell: Poulton, poverty and the real way to get tough on crime

 There’s no getting out of that.
 If we punish the parents, we punish their children.

 “How well are we responding to poverty?”
-I asked Richie Poulton.
+I asked Poulton.
 “Pretty bloody poorly,” he replied.

 And what will come of that in the years ahead?